- Many companies are adopting ‘work from home’ models following their success during COVID-19.

 Humans throughout history have proven the ability to adapt through change and some of the best innovation has arisen in times of adversity.
 Consider 2020 (and all of its apocalyptic memes) as the catalyst for creating opportunities in your business to define the way forward — for yourself, and Australia — post-pandemic.

-So go ahead and innovate (and make sure you don’t kill the plant).
+So go ahead and innovate (just don’t kill the plant).